Aleshichev/university_flask_api/README.md

 # Flask SQL
 ### This is a simple application can insert/select/update/delete data in the database using sqlalchemy and flask rest framework.

-An application that inserts/updates/deletes data in the database using Sqlalchemy and Flask REST API framework.

 Database has 3 tables:

 Groups